 The most popular are tortoises – you also find iguanas

 In 1845, Charles Darwin wrote that the Galapagos Islands seemed like “paradise” for reptiles.
 He was right.
-The Galapagos are dry and hot much of the year, and there’s not much to eat.
+The Galapagos are dry and hot at the most time of the year, and there’s not much to eat.
 Reptiles are adapted to these conditions.
 Their scaly skin is effective protection against the sun, and they can find shade if they’re hot.
-And they have a slow metabolism, being “cold-blooded,” and therefore don’t need a lot of food.
+They have a slow metabolism, being “cold-blooded,” and therefore don’t need a lot of food.
 The Galapagos Islands also favor reptiles due to the lack of competition or predators in the form of native mammals.
 In the absence of mammals, Galapagos reptiles evolved to fill available niches.
 This is why most of the islands’ 22 reptile species are endemic.
 The land reptiles are divided into four main groups: tortoises, iguanas and lizards, geckos, and snakes.
-The marine reptiles are: marine iguanas and sea turtles.
+The marine reptiles are marine iguanas and sea turtles.

-Galapagos Charles Darwin”Another feature in these isles is their emphatic uninhabitableness….Little but reptile life is here found: – tortoises, lizards, immense spiders, snakes, and the strangest anomaly of outlandish Nature, the aguano.
+“Another feature in these isles is their emphatic uninhabitableness…Little but reptile life is here found: – tortoises, lizards, immense spiders, snakes, and the strangest anomaly of outlandish Nature, the aguano.
 No voice, no low, no howl is heard; the chief sound of life here is a hiss.”